 - In dry times, water your plants, but try to keep off the weeds.
 Wilted plants are easier to lift than healthy, well-fed ones.

 - Let sleeping weeds lie.
 Kill weeds at their roots but leave the soil—and dormant weed seeds—largely undisturbed – as otherwise, this weeding method could be counterproductive.

 - Mulch, mulch, mulch.
 Don’t give weeds the chance to see the light.
 This is a double-positive action.
 Your plants get food and compost which retains moisture in the ground.
 But as the ‘weeds’ are fully covered, they will not grow well.
 Although some hardy plants will still find a way to poke through.
 In which case repeat the above.
 Cut and mulch.

 I hope that has given you a bit of an insight into how biodynamic weeding works.
 This is particularly important for the food that we eat, We need our fruit and vegetables to grow in a healthy, multi-diverse soil structure.
-This will produce food that has great taste, is full of flavour and vitamins, and able to provide ‘lifeforce’, which has come from the previous season’s produce.
+This will produce food that has great taste, is full of flavor and vitamins, and is able to provide ‘lifeforce’, which has come from the previous season’s produce.
 All rotted down and well-prepared by the millions of creatures that live in your soil.
 Don’t kill them.
 Instead, take care of them and cherish them and they will work wonders for you and the food you grow.